coqui-ai/STT-examples/batch_processing/Readme.md

 Os Build : 19041.329
 ```

-Here are the versions I have installed via chocolaty
+Here are the versions I have installed via chocolatey

 ```
 Chocolatey v0.10.15